Wilfred/wilfred.github.com/_posts/2013-03-31-essential-elisp-libraries.markdown

 to see lists of pairs used, despite their slower performance.
 This is mostly because lists are easier to work with: creating a list is trivial, but `make-hash-table` has an intimidating docstring with five different keyword arguments.
-Common operations (can you see a theme here?) for hash tables, such as iterating over keys, is not as easy as it should be.
+Common operations (can you see a theme here?) for hash tables, such as iterating over keys, are not as easy as they should be.

 [ht.el](https://github.com/Wilfred/ht.el) solves this. `ht-create` has only one argument, and it can be omitted. ht.el also provides common